Banda

 - Technology Adoption

-- Technology adoption is increasing, particularly among youth, enhancing communication and access to information.
+- Technology adoption is increasing, though access remains uneven.

 - Hybrid Cultural Forms